gscrow/dressipi-com/privacy.markdown

 References in this Privacy Policy to “Dressipi”, “we”, “us” or “our” mean StyleMania Limited (a company registered in England and Wales under registration no 7063626 whose registered office is at StyleMania Ltd, 10th Floor, 20 Eastbourne Terrace, London, W2 6LG, UK, trading as “Dressipi”).
 When we refer to “you” or “yours” in this Privacy Policy, we are referring to you, as a Member or Visitor, or “data subject”.

-Sometimes, our retail partners may also be data controllers in respect of your personal information when they are also able to make decisions about how it is processed.
-You should check with our retail partners directly if you require information about how they handle your privacy rights.
+Sometimes, our <a href="#privacy" class="anchor-link-privacy">retail partners</a> may also be data controllers in respect of your personal information when they are also able to make decisions about how it is processed.
+You should check with our <a href="#privacy" class="anchor-link-privacy">retail partners</a> directly if you require information about how they handle your privacy rights.
 On other occasions, we are acting as a data processor of your personal data, when we are only processing information about you on the basis of strict instructions from our retailers.

-Similarly, when we require our retailers to process your personal data in accordance with our instructions, our retailers act as data processers in this instance.
+Similarly, when we require our retailers to process your personal data in accordance with our instructions, our retailers act as data processors in this instance.
 In all cases of data processing, whether carried out by us or by third parties on our behalf, we always ensure that your rights are protected via appropriate safeguards, such as by using contractual processing agreements and complying with the applicable laws.

 ## Change

 The data protection law in the UK changed on 25 May 2018.
 Although this Privacy Policy sets out most of your rights under the new laws, we might update this Privacy Policy from time to time to take new guidance, rules, regulations and best practice into account.
 Therefore, we may change this page from time to time, to reflect how we are processing your data.

 If we make significant changes, we will provide you notice through our Services, or by other means, to give you the opportunity to review the changes before they become effective.
-If you object to any changes, you may close your account or modify your settings in 	your Account Settings.
+If you object to any changes, you may close your account or modify your settings in 	your <a href="#privacy" class="anchor-link-privacy">Account Settings</a>.

 Please ensure that you keep yourself updated as to the latest Privacy Policy in force on our website on each visit.
 In the event of changes published or any notice sent about any changes to this Privacy Policy, the collection, use and sharing of your personal data will be subject to the updated Privacy Policy.